-City of Conway 2024 Annual Drinking Water Quality Report
+City of Hot Springs 2024 Annual Drinking Water Quality Report

 We're pleased to present to you this year's Annual Drinking Water Quality Report.
-This report is designed to inform you about the quality water and services we deliver to you every day.
+This report is designed to inform you about the quality of water and the services we deliver to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand, and be involved in, the efforts we make to continually improve the water treatment process and protect our water resources.